vrammauro/vrammauro/README.md

 ## Find Me Online

-Let's connect and explore the world of zootecnica, genetics, and more:
+Let's connect and explore the world of animal science, genetics, and more:

 - 🌐 [Website](https://www.facebook.com/rammauro/)
 - 💼 [LinkedIn](https://www.linkedin.com/in/vittorio-rammauro/)